cahergil/StocksPanelLite/README.md

 throught GSON convert it to Java plain objects.Finally the objects are inserted in the database.
 For the news there isn't that conversion, are loaded directly into Sqlite.

--Retrofit:As the endpoint of the network request differ there are serveral implementation of the the Retrofit Singleton pattern.
-They are lo cated inside the iretrofit package.
+-Retrofit: As the endpoint of the network request differs there are serveral implementation of the Retrofit Singleton pattern.
+They are located inside the iretrofit package.
 For example HistoricalRApi gets the data used to draw the charts(1 day, 7 days and so on).
 IndexComponentsRApi fetches the data for the indexes(only some of them, marked in the UI with an eye icon) components.IndexOrShortInfoRApi gets the stock market data of indexes,etf's and the upper part(in Fragment_stock_summary.xml) the equities details.